jncc/datahub/Datahub.Backend/readme.md

     yarn search:pull      # pull Docker image
     yarn search:run       # run Docker image

+N.B.
+On windows machines the search:run command will not work due to an issue with the $(docker build -q .) section of the command; to run in windows either navigate to ./search/dev folder and run the following command in Powershell;

+    docker run -p 9200:9200 -p 9300:9300 -e \"discovery.type=single-node\" $(docker build -q .)

+Or navigate to the backend folder and run the following;

+    cd "./search/dev"; docker run -p 9200:9200 -p 9300:9300 -e \"discovery.type=single-node\" $(docker build -q .)

 To setup the search index and dummy data, use the search setup script.

     yarn search:setup create-index --index main --endpoint http://localhost:9200/